Humour as a coping mechanism!

 JOHN BERCOW’S SCATHING REPRIMANDS

 Speaker John Bercow absolutely destroying Michael Gove is reminiscent of when your mum told you to “stop showing off” when you had friends round for tea.
 Clearly tired of Gove’s incessant chat, Bercow delivered a perfect burn telling Gove he should behave like “the well-behaved fellow” he is when he drops his kids off at school.
 “Spare us the theatrics, behave yourself, be a good boy, young man!”
-Get yourself to the burn unit hun.

 THE DUTCH GOVERNMENT’S GHOULISH BREXIT MASCOT